 And knowing history can help us to choose peace and grace.
 In truth, it’s inaccurate to say that secularism has “ruined” Christmas because, in reality, early Christians co-opted and overtook what was originally a secular holiday.
 But – just as He promised – the life, death, and resurrection of Jesus has been the single-most influential set of events in human history, and its effects have rippled far and wide across time and around the globe.
 Thus, there is no real “Christmas war.”
 December 25 – and the days and weeks surrounding it on either side – are not just secular and not only sacred.
 This is truly a case of both-and, not either-or.

 So, think through your worldview perspective in a very conscious way, and then intentionally choose which cultural traditions you want to employ to support your values.
 Do teach them to your children “when you sit in your house and when you walk along the road, when you lie down and when you get up” (Deuteronomy 6.7).
 But then choose to ignore – without malice – other traditions.
-Your non-Christian neighbor is celebrating in the tradition of the end-of-year pagan Saturnalia festival.
+Your other-than-Christian neighbor is celebrating in the tradition of the end-of-year pagan Saturnalia festival.
 You’re wanting to mark Jesus’ nativity, albeit about three months too late.
 Pray, of course, for your neighbor to come to Christ, but give grace no matter what, knowing that, in reality, you’re both participating in long-held cultural traditions and no one has “stolen” anything from anyone else.

 You can stress and fret, or you can enjoy a merry Christmas as you see fit.
 It’s your choice.